The Grounds For Divorce: Marriage Breakdown

 Divorce in Canada is controlled by the Divorce Act that. which is the governing source for the laws on divorce.

-However each province also has its own Family Law Acts which will affect your divorce in some manner.
+Each province also has its own Family Law Acts which will affect your divorce in some manner.

 BC Family Relations Act